SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

     build times.

 There is still one big problem: They all require an internet connection, but only these services require the connection.
-Their datastores can be prefilled and be "manuall migrated" to the air gapped installation.
+Their datastores can be pre-filled and be "manually migrated" to the air gapped installation.
 This however is something you still need to do on your own.
 We aim to prepare more information on this in the next featureset for air gapped installations.

 ## Architecture